 The coach is responsible for setting the strategy to the team.
+A small snipet of the software architecture is presented in figure 3.

-The strategy verifies the state of the game and configures the state machine according to it.
-Each state of the strategy state machine is responsible for setting the playbooks and checking how are the robots positioned on the field.
+The Strategy modules verify the state of the game and configure the a strategy state machine according to it.
+Each state of the machine is responsible for setting Playbooks and checking how are the robots positioned on the field.